obrienciaran/trumpSentiment/README.md

 Exploratory data analysis is performed on President Trump's tweets, incorporating the Twint tool.

 Twint is an advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
+More information below.

+Use scapeTweets.py to collect the latest 500 Tweets from Trump, clean them, and save them down in a .csv format.
+Simple change the output path.

+Note:

 https://github.com/twintproject/twint